pratyakash/venue/README.md

   * VenueInfo
 * One can change above components name according to his/her user.
 * To change location of map -> Copy the iframe code from google map.
+* To use button on any other section , Import it to that section and pass the required props.